SolbiatiAlessandro/relna/relna/tensorflow/trainers/imitation_learning/README.md

 ```
 It means  the model is being trained and uploaded to cloud

+NOTE: the models are uploaded to
+`Buckets/relna-mlengine/ /outputs/imitation-learning`

 You can also launch dev-cloud job from Google Cloud SDK (locally)
 ```
 cd ../